-- a) The Senior Pastor shall be chosen and called whenever a vacancy occurs. - b) A Pastor's Selection Committee shall be appointed by the church to seek out a suitable pastor and this committee's recommendations shall serve as a nomination. - c) The Pastor's Selection Committee shall recommend only one candidate at a time. - d) The Senior Pastor's election shall take place at a meeting called for that purpose, of which at least one week notice shall be given to the members. - e) An affirmative vote of three-fourths (75 %) of active members (See Section I, Part E) present is necessary for a choice.

-3. Terms of Service

-- a) The chosen Senior Pastor shall serve until the relationship is terminated by either his request or that of the church.
+- b) In the absence or incapacity of the Senior Pastor the Elders shall assume responsibility for his duties, any of which can be delegated. - c) At various times, the Senior Pastor may call for the formation of Church Committees at his discretion. - 2.
+Call - a) The Senior Pastor shall be chosen and called whenever a vacancy occurs. - b) A Pastor's Selection Committee shall be appointed by the church to seek out a suitable pastor and this committee's recommendations shall serve as a nomination. - c) The Pastor's Selection Committee shall recommend only one candidate at a time. - d) The Senior Pastor's election shall take place at a meeting called for that purpose, of which at least one-week notice shall be given to the members. - e) An affirmative vote of three-fourths (75 %) of active members (See Section I, Part E) present is necessary for a choice. - 3.
+Terms of Service - a) The Senior Pastor shall receive a written contract detailing his responsibilities, pay schedule, and benefits to be received during employment.
+It shall be the responsibility of the Trustees to draft the contract. - b) The chosen Senior Pastor shall serve until the relationship is terminated by either his request or that of the church.
 This can occur in one of the following ways: - 1) By Resignation: A Pastor, after sensing the call of God in a new direction of ministry, may submit his resignation to the congregation, provided that fourteen (14) days' notice is given. - 2) By Grievance: When a grievance exists against a Pastor, either due to his preaching or teaching contrary to the beliefs of this church or to alleged conduct on his part unfitting an Elder, any member may bring such grievance before the Elders, provided the grievance is accompanied with two or three witnesses (1 Timothy 5:19).
 If the Elders, after thorough investigation and consideration, believe the grievance to be true and substantial, a Special Members' Meeting shall be called.
-The vocational call of the Pastor may be terminated at such a meeting given the following: - (i) A recommendation of the Elders for removal, and, - (ii) That attendance of at least one-fourth (25 %) of the active membership is present, and, - (iii) A three-fourths (75 %) majority vote for termination is reached.
+The vocational call of the Pastor may be terminated at such a meeting given the following: - (i) A recommendation of the Elders for removal, and,

+- (ii) That attendance of at least one-fourth (25 %) of the active membership is present, and, - (iii) A three-fourths (75 %) majority vote for termination is reached.